Danesbury House and the Danesbury Park estate is to the North of Welwyn Village in Hertfordshire, UK, about 40 kms North of London.

 Gordon’s book provides a fascinating and detailed account of the peoples who lived in and around Danesbury in the pre-Roman period, long before the House was built in 1776, and chronicles its subsequent transitions of ownership and family residency, its use through two World Wars, its ultimate use as a long stay Hospital in the grounds of which Welwyn village used to hold annual Summer Fetes, to the present time when after a period of dereliction, it has been restored and converted to apartments, with Mews Houses at the rear where hospital wards used to be sited.

-Danesbury House was originally named St John’s Lodge, and was built in 1776 for Mary St John, the wife of Captain the Hon.
-Henry St John.
-He was later killed in action against the French in 1780, and Mary died in 1784.
+Danesbury House was originally named St John’s Lodge, and was built in 1776 for Mary (Schuyler), the American wife of Captain the Hon.
+Henry St John RN.
+He was killed in action against the French at the Battle of Martinique in 1780.
+Mary lived at St John’s Lodge and died there in 1784.

 William and Mary Blake rented the house in 1819 for their out of town residence (they lived in Portland Place when in London) and finally bought St John’s Lodge at Christmas 1824, renaming it Danesbury House.
 William Blake was a banker a